 The exploration permit was granted on July 12, 2021 and expired on September 12, 2023.
 The Company submitted its application to extend the exploration permit on July 7, 2023 and expects approval to be granted in the coming months.
-The exploration permit is extended until such time that approval is granted.

-Prior to the exploration permit's expiry date, Emerita determined that the IBW had sufficient potential to merit an application for an exploitation license.]
+Prior to the exploration permit's expiry date, Emerita determined that IBW had sufficient potential to merit an application for an exploitation license.
 On September 8, 2023, Emerita submitted an application to the "Delegación Territorial de Energía y Minas in Huelva province, Junta de Andalucia" for an exploitation licence.
 On December 1, 2023, the Company submitted all the required documentation to support its application for the exploitation licence.
 During the time that the application is being reviewed by the Junta, Emerita's rights under its current exploration permit for the IBW project are extended, allowing Emerita to continue with its ongoing exploration program at La Romanera, La Infanta and El Cura deposits at IBW.